INFORMSJoC/2023.0250/README.md

-This repository contains several multiobjective simulation optimization (MOSO) problem definitions, scripts for solving those problems with an archived version of the ParMOO software, and an archived version of the ParMOO software.
+This repository contains several multiobjective simulation optimization (MOSO) problem definitions, scripts for solving those problems with an archived version ([v0.2.2](https://github.com/parmoo/parmoo/releases/tag/v0.2.2)) of the ParMOO software, and an archived version of the ParMOO software.
 The data collected in this repository were used in the research reported on in the paper

-[Designing a Framework for Solving Multiobjective Simulation Optimization Problems](https://doi.org/10.1287/ijoc.2023.0250) by T. H. Chang and S. M. Wild.
+[Designing a Framework for Solving Multiobjective Simulation Optimization Problems](https://doi.org/10.1287/ijoc.2023.0250) by Tyler H. Chang and Stefan M. Wild.

 **Important**:  Both ParMOO and the solver farm are under active development.
 For information on how to obtain the latest version, see the instructions in